ezsystems/ezplatform/doc/apache2/Readme.md

 Configure
 ---------
-These examples are simplified to get you up and running, see "Full template" for more options and details on best practice.
+These examples are simplified to get you up and running, see "Virtual host template" for more options and details on best practice.

 #### Virtual Host